Leading crypto exchanges scout entry into India despite potential ban

 Global digital currency exchanges are exploring ways to set up in India, following in the footsteps of market leader Binance, industry sources told Reuters, while the government in New Delhi dithers over introducing a law that could ban cryptocurrencies.

 Opponents of the potential ban say it would stifle the economic power of a tech-savvy, young nation of 1.35 billion people.
-There is no official data, but industry analysts reckon there are 15 million crypto investors in India holding over ₹100 billion ($1.37 billion).
+There is no official data, but industry analysts reckon there are 15 million crypto investors in India holding over 100billion rupees ($1.37 billion).

 Bitfinex declined to comment while Kraken and KuCoin did not respond to an email seeking comment.